davemackintosh/dav3.co/pages/home.md

 ---

-# React, NodeJS & Javascript developer & mentor
+# React, NodeJS & JavaScript developer & mentor

 <div class="hero">
   👋 I'm Dave Mackintosh, I write JavaScript all day.
 I do this in the form of React, NodeJS and TypeScript.